Project Materials

 It has also been noticed that the pattern of life in the home (stable or unstable), the family’s economic and social standing in the community, and several other circumstances that give the home its particular character might affect the academic accomplishment of pupils.

-Abdulganiyu (1997) noted that research has demonstrated that children differ in a variety of ways as a result of their home environment characteristics such as position, parental attitude toward school, and child raising techniques.
+Abdulganiyu (1997) noted that research has demonstrated that children differ in a variety of ways as a result of their home environment characteristics such as socioeconomic position, parental attitude toward school, and child raising techniques.

 These home background characteristics are also proven to be favorably associated with children’s academic achievement, particularly for pupils in need of affection.
 Similarly, Giwa (1997) investigated the factors within the home background or family of students that affect their performance in school.
 Variables such as socioeconomic status, family size, birth order, parental attitude, child rearing practices, and parental absence or presence were found to affect the social and intellectual learning experience of children in school.